-Of course, there are loads more than 10 things to do, but these will get you started:
+Of course, there are loads more than ten things to do, but these will get you started:

 Next on the list of places to see in Pristina is Skanderbeg Square.
 After the Kosovo conflict in 1999 ended, the Albanians in Kosovo erected this monument to Gjergj Kastrioti, who’s famously known as Skanderbeg.

 He was a nobleman from the 15th century who fought against the Ottoman rulers.
-This Pristina top 10 contender is locally known as Sheshi Skënderbeu and resembles statues in Tirana, Albania, and Skopje, Macedonia.
+This Pristina top 10 contender, locally known as Sheshi Skënderbeu, resembles statues in Tirana, Albania, and Skopje, Macedonia.

-The Sultan Mehmet Fatih Mosque or the Imperial Mosque, as locals call it, is among the best places to see in Pristina.
-It was built by Sultan Mehmet II Fatih in 1461 and also served as a Catholic Church during the 17th century Austro-Turkish wars.
+As locals call it, the Sultan Mehmet Fatih Mosque, or the Imperial Mosque, is among the best places to see in Pristina.
+It was built by Sultan Mehmet II Fatih in 1461 and also served as a Catholic Church during the 17t17th-century to-Turkish wars.

 The interiors and walls of this Pristina tourist attraction are covered with beautiful paintings and murals.
 As the most important mosque in Pristina, it is a must-see while sightseeing in Pristina.

-Pristina Bazaar, the Bazaar of Pristina or Carshia e Prishtines was the main bazaar in the Old City of Pristina since the 15th century.
-Much of it was destroyed during the 1950s and 1960s, and government buildings were put up in its place.
+Pristina Bazaar, the Bazaar of Pristina or Carshia e Prishtines, was the main bazaar in the Old City of Pristina since the 15th century.
+Much of it was destroyed during the 1950s and 1960s, and government buildings were put up in their place.

-But you can still see the old Bazaar Hammam and Bazaar Mosque that are also Pristina tourist attractions.
-The remnants of the bazaar area are filled with vendors selling vegetables, appliances, and many flea market items too.
-Definitely a must-see in Pristina!
+But you can still see the old Bazaar Hammam and Bazaar Mosque and Pristina tourist attractions.
+The remnants of the bazaar area are filled with vendors selling vegetables, appliances, and many flea market items.
+A must-see in Pristina!

-Found in 1966 by a villager named Ahmet Asllani while working in his garden, the Marble Cave, or Gadime Cave in the village of Gadime e Ulët, Lipljan is a Mesozoic era karst limestone cave.
+Found in 1966 by Ahmet Asllani’s villager while working in his garden, the Marble Cave, or Gadime Cave in theime e Ulët, Lipljan is a Mesozoic era karst limestone cave.

-Full of remarkable stalactite and stalagmite formations, the caves can be visited on a guided tour.
-Although you’ll have to drive for half an hour to get here, it’s one of the most amazing places to visit around Pristina.
+FulTheves can be visited on a guided tour.
+It is full of remarkable stalactite and stalagmite formations, although you’ll have to drive for half an hour to get here; it’s one of the most amazing places to visit around Pristina.

-Among the top 10 tourist attractions in Pristina is the Museum of Kosovo that opened in 1949.
-The museum is located in a building that was built in 1889 to house the military high command.
+Among Pristina’s top 10 tourist attractions is the Museum of Kosovo, which opened in 1949.
+The museum is located in a building built in 1889 to house the military high command.
 Recently renovated, the Museum of Kosovo is no doubt one of the top things to see.

 Sultan Bayezid I lost his father, Sultan Murad I, in the battle of Amselfeld, which they won against the Christian defenders.

-To commemorate the victory and to remember his father, Sultan Bayezid, I built the Carshi Mosque in 1393.
-Also known as the Bazaar Mosque, Stone Mosque or Sultan Murad Mosque, it is one of the famous places in Pristina and the city’s oldest mosque.
+To commemorate the victory and remember his father, Sultan Bayezid, I built the Carshi Mosque in 1393.
+Also known as the Bazaar Mosque, Stone Mosque, or Sultan Murad Mosque, it is one of the famous places in Pristina and the city’s oldest mosque.

 Standing in the Bazaar area near the start of the Old Town, it’s an essential addition to the list of what to see in Pristina.

-Built in 2007, the Cathedral of Blessed Mother Teresa is dedicated to the Albanian nun, Saint Teresa of Calcutta.
-It was inaugurated in 2010 by President Ibrahim Rugova of Kosovo, on the 100th anniversary of Mother Teresa’s birthday.
+BuiBuilt-in07, the Cathedral of Blessed Mother Teresa is dedicated to the Albanian nun, Saint Teresa of Calcutta.
+It was inaugurated in 2010 by President Ibrahim Rugova of Kosovo on the 100th anniversary of Mother Teresa’s birthday.